 It is the policy of the agency to meet and listen to prospective speaker.
 This is good for all concerned.
 We have seen you can meet the standard the cruise lines expect, we feel confident we can represent you, and you have the chance to weigh us up too!

-We ask that you deliver a 45 minute presentation using PowerPoint.
+We ask that you deliver part of a 45 minute presentation using PowerPoint.
 This is currently being done online using Zoom.

 This is followed by discussion and feedback, by which time it is clear as to whether we feel your material is ideal for the majority of cruise lines.
 This is not draconian but we may ask you to do further work to meet the standard we strive for.

 Once accepted we invite you to register with us.

 In accordance with the Cruise Lines terms and conditions it is essential that you have an up-to-date travel insurance policy and you must ask that your policy is endorsed to show you will be in a lecturer/tutor capacity on board a cruise ship.
 In our experience the insurance companies do not increase the premium required.
 Be aware that non-declaration could nullify your cover

 Your First Cruise

 PREPARATION.
 Much of this is obvious.

 o All lecturer material needs to be backed up in case something goes wrong.
 We recommend you take your own laptop (leads and adaptors) - and several versions of lectures on a number of memory sticks.
 Remember leads and adaptors.

 o Dress code on board.
 We expect our speakers to be smart when lecturing.
 You are the professional and this is not the time for casual clothes.
 For women this means smart skirt or trousers and blouse and, if required, a jacket.
 For the men it should be shirt, tie, if this is your preference (and useful for a clip microphone), smart trousers and jacket or a suit.
 If you are in hot climates you may wish to reduce this to a clean pressed shirt with or without a tie.